jschuel/MIGDAL_simulator/docs/source/Simulating Primary Tracks.md

 Nearly all of MIGDAL_Simulator's functionality is configurable with `configuration.yaml`.
 Currently, `configuration.yaml` only supports simulating ERs in 50 Torr CF4 gas.
 We hope to update this soon.

-Below are the `configuration.yaml` parameters specifically relevant to primary ER track generation:
+Below are the `configuration.yaml` parameters specifically relevant to primary ER track generation.
+Unless otherwise noted, these parameters are found under the `Degrad_settings` heading:

-1. Under the `Degrad_card` heading:

 - **input_file** - The filepath of Degrad's input card file.
 The `input.card` default values don't need to be manually adjusted